dustin10/VichUploaderBundle/Resources/doc/namers.md

 ### Provided file namers

-At the moment there are serveral available namers:
+At the moment there are several available namers:

   * `vich_uploader.namer_uniqid`
   * `vich_uploader.namer_origname`